 To park in the accessible spaces on campus, you must purchase a student parking pass from the UNT Parking Office and you must have an accessible parking placard or license plates.
 If you do not already have these, you can request them from the City of Denton Tax Assessor/Collector Office.

 Numerous health related disabilities fall under this heading.
 Fibromyalgia, Cancer, Lupus, Heart Conditions, AIDS and many other diagnoses are served by our office each semester.
 We understand that your chronic illness may "flare up" unexpectedly and can cause you to miss class or even be unable to finish your semester.
 Communication is key to maximize your chances of success when dealing with such disabilities.
 If your health care professional provides substantial documentation, the ODA may recommend that professors allow absence leniency.
 However, if the class is a lab, or involves intensive class participation, absence leniency may not be appropriate.
-If your condition worsens and you find yourself missing more classes than you expected, alert your ODA counselor and your instructor immediately.
+If your condition worsens and you find yourself missing more classes than you expected, alert your ODA student services coordinator and your instructor immediately.
 It is also helpful to request an updated medical note, especially if you wish to withdraw for the semester.
 It should be noted that while we will do our best to serve chronic health concerns, often students must suspend their academic pursuits to work closely with their doctors and return when the condition has stabilized.